Dr. Jeff Dutremble -Author & Founder @ Dr. Jeffs Books

-Dr. Jeff Dutremble was born in Biddeford , a small town along Maine's southern coast, and graduated from Biddeford High School in 1997.
-He matriculated at Dartmouth College in Hanover, NH, where he majored in Political Science and Biology, and played four years of Division I Baseball under Head Coach Bob Whalen, earning Pitcher of the Year in 1999, and All-Ivy accolades in 2000 & 2001.
+I studied at Dartmouth College in Hanover, NH, where I majored in Political Science and Biology, and played four years of Division I Varsity Baseball under Head Coach Bob Whalen, earning Pitcher of the Year in 1999, and All-Ivy awards in 2000 & 2001.

-When Jeff was young, he had two dreams.
+When I was young, I had two dreams.
 The first was to become a professional baseball player.
 The second was to be a writer.

-His first dream came true in 2001 when the Pittsburgh Pirates selected him in the 13th round of the Major League Baseball Draft.
-The years of hard work and extra hours that Jeff spent on the field with his father had finally paid off.
-His minor league team went on to win the championship that year (he even got his own baseball card - below) but, he injured his pitching arm during his first season.
-After two unsuccessful surgeries and rehab attempts, Jeff's professional baseball career -- and childhood dream -- came to a crashing halt.
-He was devastated.
+My first dream came true in 2001 when the Pittsburgh Pirates selected me in the 13th round of the Major League Baseball Draft.
+The years of hard work and extra hours that I spent on the baseball field with my father had finally paid off.

-In 2015, after 7 more years of school, Jeff graduated from the University of New England College of Medicine, and was accepted to an Orthopedic Surgery residency in California.
-He thought he had finally filled the void, but he was wrong.
-After one year, Jeff walked away from medicine (for a number of reasons), with $350,000 in loans, and went back to the drawing board.
+In 2015, after 7 more years of school, I graduated from the University of New England College of Medicine, and was accepted to an Orthopedic Surgery residency in California.
+I thought I had finally filled the void that baseball had left, but I was wrong.
+After one year, I walked away from medicine with $350,000 in loans and a darker cloud over my head.

-The idea for "Find a Lost Smile," if you haven't guessed, stems from Jeff's own life.
-As a father of two beautiful girls, he hopes that this book will inspire them to follow their heart as they continue to evolve and grow in this wonderful, crazy, challenging world that we live in today.
+As a father of these beautiful girls, I hope that this book will inspire them to follow their heart as they continue to evolve and grow in this wonderful, crazy, challenging world that we live in today.

-It is his hope that your children, grandchildren, nieces, nephews, brothers, sisters and other children in your life will be inspired by this story, and that they, too, will stay true to themselves despite everything else going on around them; that they will blaze their own path instead of following the herd.
+It is my hope that your children, grandchildren, nieces, nephews, brothers, sisters and other children in your life will be inspired by my story, and that they, too, will stay true to themselves despite everything else going on around them; that they will blaze their own path instead of following the herd.

-And, for all of you parents, grandparents, aunts, uncles etc. out there, Jeff hopes that his story will inspire you to make a change if you are not truly happy with your life, and convince you that it is never too late to do what you truly love; to realize your true purpose.
+And, for all of you parents, grandparents, aunts, uncles etc. out there - and for those that are silently struggling and battling their way through life - I hope that my story will inspire you to make a change if you are not truly happy with your life, to seek professional help (and reach out to me) if you are in that dark place, and convince you that it is never too late to do what you truly love; to realize your true purpose.